cgabriel5/nodecliac/README.md

   - `--command=`: The file to print (list dynamically generated based on available files in registry).
 - `registry`: Lists `.acdef` files in registry.
 - `setup`: Installs and setups nodecliac.
-  - `--force` : Forces install even if nodecliac is already installed.
+  - `--force` : Forces/overwrites old install if nodecliac is already installed.
   - `--rcfilepath`: By default `~/.bashrc` is used.
 If another rc file should be used provide its path.
     - **Note**: This gets appended to rc file:
       - `ncliac=~/.nodecliac/src/main/init.sh;if [ -f "$ncliac" ];then source "$ncliac";fi;`